Ousmane Kanté

-Ousmane Kanté (born 21 September 1989) is a professional footballer who plays as a defender for club Pau.
-Born in France, he plays for Guinea national team.
+Ousmane Kanté (born 21 September 1989) is a former professional footballer who played as a defender.
+Born in France, he played for Guinea national team.

 Early life

 Kanté was born in Paris, to Guinean parents.
 He holds French and Guinean nationalities.

 Club career

-Kanté began playing football at the age of 6 and joined the youth academy of US Créteil-Lusitanos.
+Kanté began playing football at the age of six and joined the youth academy of US Créteil-Lusitanos.
 He spent his early career in the lower divisions of France.
-On 15 June 2018, he signed his first professional contract with Paris FC after playing a key role in promoting Béziers into the Ligue 2 in the 2017-18 season.
+On 15 June 2018, he signed his first professional contract with Paris FC after playing a key role in promoting Béziers into the Ligue 2 in the 2017–18 season.
 He made his professional debut for Paris FC in a 1–1 Ligue 2 tie with Gazélec Ajaccio on 27 July 2018.

 International career

 Kanté debuted for the Guinea national team in a 1–0 friendly loss to Comoros on 12 October 2019.

 In January 2022, he was selected by the coach Kaba Diawara to participate in the 2021 Africa Cup of Nations in Cameroon.